How to Cook Risotto

 Instructions

-• In a small saucepan, pour in broth and set to low heat.
+• In a small saucepan, pour in 32 ounces chicken broth and set to low heat.

-• Dice onion and mince garlic.
-Add 2 tablespoons olive oil to a saucepan on medium heat, sauté onions and garlic until almost translucent, about 2 minutes.
+• Add 2 of the 4 tablespoons olive oil to a saucepan on medium heat, sauté onions and garlic until almost translucent, about 2 minutes.

-• Add arborio rice to pan and stir with wooden spoon until the edges are translucent another 2 minutes.
+• Add 1½ cups Arborio rice to pan and stir with wooden spoon until the edges are translucent another 2 minutes.

-• Pour in wine and let the wine absorb almost fully, about 5 minutes, stirring halfway through.
+• Pour in ¾ cup dry white wine and let the wine absorb almost fully, about 5 minutes, stirring halfway through.

 • Use a ladle to pour about ½ cup of broth into the risotto.
-Allow risotto to almost fully absorb broth before adding another ladle.
+Allow risotto to almost fully absorb broth before adding another ladleful.
 Stir risotto occasionally, between ladling in broth.

-• When there is about a ½ cup of broth left to add to the risotto, take a spoonful to test.
+• When there is about ½ cup of broth remaining, taste the risotto.
 Risotto typically is served "al dente" but you can cook it to your personal preference.
-When resting, the risotto will continue to cook so be sure to not overcook it during this process.
+(When resting, the risotto will continue to cook so be sure to not overcook it during this process.)

-• If needed, add the rest of the broth or more to cook to the right consistency for your preference.
+• If needed, add the remaining broth to cook to the right consistency for your preference.
 Serve immediately.

 Notes

-Instead of using wine, squeeze in lemon juice at some point during the cooking process or at the very end for a punch of lemon flavor.
+No wine?
+Squeeze the juice of 1 lemon at some point during the cooking process or at the very end for a punch of lemon flavor.

 Nutrition